Project-MONAI/MONAI/docs/source/config_syntax.md

 BasicUNet features: (32, 32, 32, 64, 64, 64).
 ```

+For more details on the `ConfigParser` API, please see https://docs.monai.io/en/latest/bundle.html#config-parser.

 ## Syntax examples explained

 A few characters and keywords are interpreted beyond the plain texts, here are examples of the syntax:

+### `@` to interpolate with Python objects

 ```json
 "@preprocessing#transforms#keys"